medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-careCommunication-message-intro.md

 * [CareCommunication Use Cases](./carecommunication/pdf/Use%20Cases_FHIR%20Korrespondancemeddelelse.pdf)
 * [Non-technical guidelines for CareCommunication](./carecommunication/pdf/FHIR_Korrespondancemeddelelse.pdf)

+### Description using examples for the CareCommunication message flow.
+Please notice, that in the following examples is the Provenance resources listed as an array.
+This is just an example of an order, the Provenance resources may be listed in any order

 #### How to reply a MedComCareCommunicationMessage
 This section describes how a CareCommunicationMessage reply flow shall be handled.
 When sending a reply to a received MedComCareCommunication the reply may contain both the received message and attachments.